golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 ## Abstract
 External information about market participants is an important factor in the decision making process on every market.
+First attempts to provide & use this sort of data on the Golem market were already made, other are being actively developed (GAP-10).
-We - the Golem Factory - should decide about our role in shaping the ecosystem of [TODO]
+We - the Golem Factory - should decide about our role in shaping the ecosystem of such data providers.

 ## Definitions